 Client Portal Shortcode

-The Jetpack CRM Client portal runs from the following shortcode, which is automatically inserted into a new page (if no Client Portal page already exists), when installed:
+The Jetpack CRM Client portal runs from the following shortcode.
+Jetpack CRM automatically creates a Client Portal page with the shortcode when the plugin is installed.

-https://yoursite.com/members or whatever works for your audience.
-You can extend the Client Portal even more with Client Portal Pro, (see below).
+You can extend the Client Portal even more with Client Portal Pro.

 Extending the Client Portal